rrumale/machine-learning-live-labs/oml4sql/introduction/introduction.md

 In this workshop, you have a dataset representing 15k customers of an insurance company.
 Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that describe in [oml4sql-use-case.md](/oml4sql/oml4sql1/oml4sql-use-case.md) file.

-* 1) Find the most atypical members of this customer group (outlier identification).
+  1. Find the most atypical members of this customer group (outlier identification).
-* 2) Discover the common demographic characteristics of the most typical customers with insurance.
+  2. Discover the common demographic characteristics of the most typical customers with insurance.
-* 3) Compute how typical or What probability of purchase have a given new/hypothetical customer is, And grant it to sellers like a tool to qualify better their potential clients since the first contact.
+  3. Compute how typical or What probability of purchase have a given new/hypothetical customer is, and grant it to sellers like a tool to qualify better their potential clients since the first contact.
-* 4) Identify rows that are most atypical in the input dataset.
+  4. Identify rows that are most atypical in the input dataset.
 Consider each type of marital status to be separate, so the most anomalous rows per marital status group should be returned.

 Estimated Lab Time: 2 hours

-### About Oracle Machine Learning for SQL (OML4SQL)
+## About Oracle Machine Learning for SQL (OML4SQL)

 OML4SQL provides a powerful, state-of-the-art machine learning capability within Oracle Database.
 You can use OML4SQL to build and deploy predictive and descriptive machine learning applications, to add intelligent capabilities to existing applications, and to generate predictive queries for data exploration.